Niv Sultan: Career

 In 2020, Sultan starred alongside Tomer Capone in Asaph Polonsky's short film, Long Distance.
 In 2022, she starred alongside Lior Ashkenazi in the Israeli suspense series, Boged (Traitor) on Hot.

 In 2024, Sultan was cast in a new medical thriller series, Heart of a Murderer on Hot.
 She will portray Dr. Dasi Nakash, a transplant surgeon in the series.

-She also stars alongside her husband, Maor Schweitzer and Amit Rahav, in the upcoming Haredi comedy sequel Matchmaking 2.
+She also stars alongside her husband, Maor Schweitzer and Amit Rahav in Matchmaking 2, a Haredi comedy film and sequel to Matchmaking.

+She plays young police investigator Revi Shem-Tov in the Channel 12 crime thriller series, Murder at the Dead Sea, which began airing in late 2025 In 2026, she began filming Matchmaker 3 alongside Yadin Gellman.

 Other activities

 Sultan is the owner of Sultana, a jewelry company, together with her sisters Bar and May.

 Since 2021, she has been a brand ambassador for Samsung in Israel.

 Personal life

 Sultan married Israeli actor Maor Schweitzer in March 2022.
 They met on the set of the show יש לה את זה (She Has It) in 2018, where they played an engaged couple.